Dysosmia: Olfaction and flavor

 Flavor is perceived by the combination of the sense of taste, sense of smell, and the trigeminal nerve (CN V).
 The gustatory system is responsible for differentiation between sweet, sour, salty, bitter, and umami.
 The olfactory system recognizes the odorants as they pass to the olfactory epithelium via a retronasal pathway.
 This explains why we can identify a variety of flavors in spite of only having five types of taste receptors.
 The trigeminal nerve senses texture, pain, and temperature of food, and related qualities such as the cooling effect of menthol or the burning sensation of spicy food.

 Diagnosis

 Diagnosing dysosmia precisely can be difficult due to the variety of causes and symptoms.
 Often, patients may be unsure whether or not they are having issues with smell or taste specifically.
 It is important to identify whether the distortion applies to an inhaled odorant or if an odor exists without the stimulus.
 Distortion of an odorant is presented in two types: when the stimuli are different from what one remembers, and when everything has a similar smell.
 A clinical history can also help determine what kind of dysosmia one has, as events such as respiratory infection and head trauma are usually indications of parosmia.
 Phantosmia often occurs spontaneously.
-Unfortunately, there are no wholly accurate diagnostic tests or methods for dysosmia.; evaluation must be done through questionnaires and medical history.
+There are no wholly accurate diagnostic tests or methods for dysosmia; evaluation must be done through questionnaires and medical history.